decencyokobia/100-days-of-code-log/README.md

 <li>Hopefully, five years from now, I’ll read this log and feel proud — doing it for the love of the game.</li>
 </ol>

+# Day 22 of 100 — April 30, 2025.

+Today, I integrated React Router into my app to enable navigation across the different screens I plan to build.
+It’s a small but essential step forward.
+That said, I’m feeling really tired tonight and will rest up to come back stronger tomorrow.

+**Learning Points:**

+Implemented react-router-dom to manage navigation between routes in a React app.

+**Challenges:**

+Struggled with focus and felt mentally drained today.
+It was hard to get into the flow.

+**Goals:**

+Continue building out key components for the app.